-Jameson has not evaluated all of the facts that are relevant to any issue to be decided here.
-Jameson's report does not contain cited facts.
-123 Instead, he provides generalized facts which, presumably, are the same or similar facts he testified to having learned from Defendants and their customers while he prepared Defendants' customers tax returns and advocacy pieces for them to the IRS.
+for them to the IRS.
 There is no indication that Jameson asked Defendants about additional materials beyond this limited information, such as Defendants' deposition transcripts or information about what they knew when they made statements about, for example, the purported solar energy technology at issue here.

-Because the United States has not yet deposed Jameson specifically about his report, it has not fully tested Jameson's legal research and its sources.
-But Jameson is a long-time advocate for Defendants' positions.
+Jameson is a long-time advocate for Defendants' positions.
 He has been taking those very same positions on RaPower-3 customers' tax returns for years.
 He has been representing Defendants' customers before the IRS for years.
 Jameson's legal research offers only those citations which (he believes) support Defendants' positions rather than an objective analysis of the legal authority (including judicial doctrines) at issue.
 Jameson's legal opinions draw solely on facts provided by Defendants and legal authority that he claims supports their positions - contrary to the standards required of an Enrolled Agent.
+For these reasons, Jameson's opinion is not reliable.